helenchw/eplog/README.md

 ## Documentation
 - Functions of EPLog modules
+    - Internals
-    - `SyncMod`: Commiting log on updates back to parities
+        - `SyncMod`: Controling the generation of parities committed to disk
         - `SegmentMetaDataMod`: Managing segment metadata
-    - `RaidMod`: Encoding/Decoding segments
+        - `RaidMod`: Encoding/Decoding segments, performing parity commit and recovery
         - `FileMetaDataMod`: Managing file metadata
         - `LogMod`: Managing stripe buffers (for new writes) and device buffers (for update requests)
+        - `CacheMod`: Managing cached chunks read from disks
+    - Interfaces
-    - `StorageMod`: Exporting interface for read/writes
+        - `StorageMod`: Exporting block interface for read/writes
-        - in `trunk/bin/config.ini` under the section `coding`, the default setting is 4 data chunks per data segments and 6 data chunks per log segments
+        - `KVMod`: Exporting key-value interface for read/writes
 - More details
     - Refer to inline comments in the source file; OR
     - Generate documentation using doxygen in root-level folder (with `Doxyfile`): `$ doxygen`